Towards a conjecture on a special class of matrices over commutative rings of characteristic 2: Known properties of Hadamard matrices

 Hadamard matrices over a commutative ring $R$ have many nice properties.
 For example, the set of all $2^k\times 2^k$ Hadamard matrices, $\mathcal{H}_k(R)$, forms a commutative ring (see \cite[Proposition 1]{KR21}), and since it is naturally an $R$-module, it forms a commutative $R$-algebra.
-We further characterize structure of this algebra in Section \ref{sec:prophad} as a supplement to help understanding properties of Hadamard matrices.
+We further characterize structure of this algebra in Section \ref{sec:prophad} to help understanding properties of Hadamard matrices deeper.